Azure/Webjobs.Extensions.Kusto/docs/functions-bindings-kusto-output.md

 # [Isolated process](#tab/isolated-process)

-More samples for the Azure SQL output binding are available in the [GitHub repository](https://github.com/Azure/Webjobs.Extensions.Kusto/tree/main/samples/samples-outofproc).
+More samples for the Kusto output binding are available in the [GitHub repository](https://github.com/Azure/Webjobs.Extensions.Kusto/tree/main/samples/samples-outofproc).

 This section contains the following examples: